coderRaj07/Videocall_webRTC_client/README.md

 ## 🤖 Contribution

-Feel free to contribute and enhance this video chat server.
+Feel free to contribute and enhance this video chat client app.
 Create issues, submit pull requests, and let's make this project even more awesome together!

 Happy coding! 🚀👩‍💻👨‍